 This call for greater investment in the sector highlights the fact that several African governments are yet to meet the Malabo commitments by allocating at least 10% of their national budgets to agriculture.

-Nearly 500 young people responded comprising responses mostly from Nigeria, South Africa, Senegal, Mali and 190 from other African countries.
-The responses highlight youth’s expressed desire to see the sector rejuvenated across the continent.
+Nearly 500 ONE members responded comprising responses mostly from Nigeria, South Africa, Senegal, Mali and 190 from other African countries.
+The responses highlight an expressed desire to see the sector rejuvenated across the continent.

-These are the top 4 themes that emerged on how ONE youths want to improve agriculture in Africa:
+These are the top 4 themes that emerged on how ONE members want to improve agriculture in Africa:

 1) Enhancing credit access for farmers

 The top theme that emerged from ONE’s African members was: Enhancing credit access for farmers, tax cuts, and general investment in agriculture (i.e. funding for new technologies and research) had the largest prospective of improving agriculture in Africa.
 Nearly 50% of the members mentioned it.

 Another largely mentioned theme was a need for improvement of technology – About 45% of members mentioned a need for better technology in African agriculture.
 People had great ideas, but the most mentioned one was better allocation of land (i.e. repurpose abandoned lots) and expanding irrigation systems so that Africa no longer has to rely on rain-fed crop production.
 ONE members suggest this will increase food production, allowing for year-round farming.
 Another highly mentioned solution was the need for tractors on every farm.
 Some people also brought up promoting modern farm techniques such as hydro-ponics, and better digital technologies for farmers to enhance information sharing on rainfall pattern, pest infestation or other issues that affect their production activities.